MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 1. Create a custom home page

    You can create a custom HTML landing page with a sign-in button.
 The landing page can be designed to have any information about your organization or training program.
-When user selects login, you can direct them to our sign-in flo,w and on successful login, users will shown the My Course Page.
+When user selects login, you can direct them to the sign-in flow and on successful login, users will shown the My Course Page.

 2. Mark all the course as admin only by following the below steps
    * Sign in to Management portal as an administrator with access to the courses
-   * Select the Course and click More (…)
+   * Select the Course and select **More (…)**
-   * Select Edit course
+   * Select **Edit course**
    * In Learner Enrollment options, select **Only admin can enroll learners**

 ### Can learners create their own lesson plans?

 No. Learners cannot create their own lesson plans.
 They can only go through course plans and lessons as defined by the trainer and administrator.

-### What are the video playback controls available for Microsoft Community Training?
+### What are the video playback controls available for Community Training?

 The below-mentioned functions are available on the inbuilt video player: